BCDevOps/devops-platform-workshops/openshift-201/rh201-pod-auto-scale.md

 - The output shows the recommended resources under target.
 - The minimum recommended resources under lowerBound.
 - The highest recommended resources under upperBound.
 - The most recent resource recommendations under uncappedTarget.
+(A more advanced option in the VPA you can set spec.resourcePolicy.containerPolicies.minAllowed and maxAllowed if wanted.
+So uncappedTarget shoes estimation produced if there were no minAllowed and maxAllowed restrictions if you did have them set)

 With the recommendations, you can edit the workload object to add CPU and memory requests, then delete and redeploy the pods using the recommended resources.